johnwargo/random-errors-11ty/src/posts/2023/eleventy-last-post-date-liquid.md

 {{ collections.posts[collections.posts.length - 1].date | readableDate }}
 {% endhighlight %}

-The liquid templating engine doesn't allow math that way.
-Instead, you must do the math in a variable assignment using the `minus` filter then use the variable as the index to the last item in the posts array:
+The liquid templating engine doesn't allow math that way in an array index.
+Instead, you must do the math in a variable assignment using the `minus` filter, then use the variable as the index to the last item in the posts array:

 {% highlight liquid %}
 {% assign lastIndex = collections.posts.length | minus: 1 %}